For more ELYSIUM’S PASSAGE Blog Posts, go to

-In an instant, I felt my body falling through space; a torrent of wind swishing by me with the force of a tsunami.
-I heard my cup fall to the floor as I continued to fall through an abyss of oblivion.
-I observed craggy rocks thrusting upwards over and past me, and next I could see slopes of scree and snow approaching me from below.
+I felt my body falling through space; a torrent of wind swished by me with the force of a tsunami.
+My cup of tea dropped out of my hand as I saw myself falling through an abyss.
+I observed craggy rocks thrusting upwards over and past me, with slopes of scree and snow approaching me from below.
 Then nothing!
-All went blank, there was only darkness… the veil of amnesia had lifted.
+All went blank; there was only darkness and oblivion.

 I shook my head in disbelief, not wanting to accept any of this, though I knew it was what I had seen and felt.

 ‘James,’ Mo said, ‘you need to accept what your mind is telling you so we can reveal what happened next.
 Don’t fear it.
-It’s all over now, just accept that you were this projectile.
-Do you not recall how your whole life flashed before your eyes as you flew down?’
+It’s all over now, understand, however… you were this projectile.
+Do you recall how your life flashed before your eyes as you flew down?’

-This last statement of Mo’s made little sense to me until I later discovered that it was in reference to a quote about what has lasting consequence in life: ‘Now if any man build upon this foundation gold, silver, precious stones, wood, hay, stubble, every man's work shall be made manifest: for the day shall declare it, because it shall be revealed by fire, and the fire shall try every man's work of what sort it is.’
+This last statement of Mo’s made little sense to me until I later discovered that it was in reference to a quote about what has lasting consequences in life: ‘Now if any man build upon this foundation gold, silver, precious stones, wood, hay, stubble, every man's work shall be made manifest: for the day shall declare it, because it shall be revealed by fire, and the fire shall try every man's work of what sort it is.’
 I Corinthians 3:12 (KJV)

-The first writing I know of that uses the term flatland, at least in the context spoke of here, was a science fiction classic simply called Flatland (1884) by Edward A. Abbot (1838-1926), a London headmaster, scholar and theologian.
+The first writing I know of that uses the term flatland, at least in the context spoken of here, was a science fiction classic simply called Flatland (1884) by Edward A. Abbot (1838-1926), a London headmaster, scholar and theologian.
 Then later, Thomas Mann also wrote of the flatlands in his seminal novel, The Magic Mountain (1924).